galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 ## Get data

-We've provided you with some experimental data to analyse from a mouse dataset of fetal growth restriction {% cite Bacon2018 %} (see the study in Single Cell Expression Atlas [here](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and the project submission [here](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)).
-This is the full dataset generated from [this tutorial](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/droplet-quantification-preprocessing/tutorial.html) if you used the full fastq files rather than the subsampled ones.
+We've provided you with experimental data to analyse from a mouse dataset of fetal growth restriction {% cite Bacon2018 %}.
+This is the full dataset generated from [this tutorial](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/droplet-quantification-preprocessing/tutorial.html) if you used the full fastq files rather than the subsampled ones (see the study in Single Cell Expression Atlas [here](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and the project submission [here](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)).
 You can find this dataset in this [input history]() or download from Zenodo below.

 > ### {% icon hands_on %} Hands-on: Data upload - FIXME
 >